-The marketing blurb from Metzeler about the new Sportec M9RR tyre is simple.
+The marketing summary from Metzeler about the new Metzeler M9RR Sportec tyre is simple.
 ‘The Supersport tyre for your daily leans, enhancing the pleasure of riding without worrying about the unexpected, be that changing tarmac or weather conditions’.
 Sounds great, but can the M7RR replacement be this good?

 The tyre that does everything?

 Modern tyres cover such a broad range of riding.
 From elbow down at the apex of a track, to wet and slippery winter roads.
 This requirement is reflected in the design and construction, which features slick shoulders and grooves based in the centre of the tyre where it is needed most.
 The M9RR is also the first supersport tyre with 100% silica construction throughout the range.
 Silica rubber gives good overall grip and a quick warm up time.
 Typically manufacturers will use silica on edges, for grip, but a harder carbon black in the centre giving extended life.